 - Asymptomatic, with no symptoms but which is generally identified on incidental screening

-Both adults and children can be affected by gluten, and therefore should consider serologic testing for celiac disease if they suffer from the following: autoimmune hepatitis, type 1 diabetes, Down syndrome, Turner syndrome, Williams syndrome, iron-deficient anemia, and primary biliary cirrhosis.
-In addition, individuals who have at least one first-degree relative affected by celiac disease should undergo testing, to see if they’re predisposed to the disease.
+Both adults and children can be affected by gluten, and, therefore should consider serologic testing for celiac disease if they suffer from the following: autoimmune hepatitis, type 1 diabetes, Down syndrome, Turner syndrome, Williams syndrome, iron-deficient anemia, and primary biliary cirrhosis.
+In addition, individuals with at least one first-degree relative affected by celiac disease should undergo testing to see if they’re predisposed to the disease.

 What Foods Have Gluten?